Examples¶

 Because this problem employs neither bulk compositional nor modal constraints, the best central model bulk composition is not an appropriate model for the synthetic source rock (bl478.prn).
 Nonetheless, the model bulk composition can be used to calculate phase equilibria (cf. Fig. 7) with

-MEEMUMorVERTEXto verify theMC_fitprediction and to graphically assess the quality of the prediction with tools such asLinaForma([Mackay2024]),IntersecT([Nerone2025]), and/orWERAMI.
+meemumorvertexto verify theMC_fitprediction and to graphically assess the quality of the prediction with tools such asLinaForma([Mackay2024]),IntersecT([Nerone2025]), and/orwerami.

 The examples/bl_Chi/variants_on_bl_Chi subdirectory includes input files for calculations that explore the use of alternative misfit functions (